-- If you are outside, seek shelter in your car or home. - cover your nose an mouth with a cloth Wear a dust mask or - Protect your lungs and eyes. - Stay informed your family or community.
+- If you are outside, seek shelter in your car or home. - Wear a dust mask or cover your nose and mouth with a cloth. - Protect your lungs and eyes. - Stay informed (think radio, TV, Facebook, Red Cross Hazard App or Twitter).

-(think radio,

-TV, Facebook,

-Red Cross Hazard App or Twitter).